sophgo/tpu-mlir/docs/developer_manual/source_en/03_user_interface.rst

      - The input mlir file name (including path)
    * - img
      - N
      - Used for CV tasks to generate random images, otherwise generate npz files.
 The default image value range is [0,255], the data type is 'uint8', and cannot be changed.
    * - ranges
      - N
      - Set the value ranges of the model inputs, expressed in list form, such as [[0,300],[0,0]].
 If you want to generate a picture, you do not need to specify the value range, the default is [0,255].
 In other cases, value ranges need to be specified.
    * - input_types
      - N
      - Set the model input types, such as 'si32,f32'. 'si32' and 'f32' types are supported.
 False by default, and it will be read from mlir.
-If you generate an image
-     , you do not need to specify the data type, the default is 'uint8'.
+If you generate an image, you do not need to specify the data type, the default is 'uint8'.
    * - output
      - Y
      - The names of the output.